SylphAI-Inc/AdalFlow/docs/source/developer_notes/generator.rst

 - Output processors

-By switching out the model client, you can call any LLM model on your prompt.
+By switching out the model client, you can call any LLM model on your prompt, either API or local.

 GeneratorOutput
 ^^^^^^^^^^^^^^^